Whether it’s developing a communications strategy, handling a crisis, or launching something new and different, we bring passion and commitment.

 I won two Videographer Awards for Healing Game: Brooklyn-Japan Baseball (Part 1 and 2).
-The two short films documented a re-imagined culture exchange program.
+The two short films documented a culture exchange program.
 We explored the healing power of baseball as youth from two cultures recovered from two different natural disasters – NYC’s Hurricane Sandy and Japan’s Tsunami.

-“Who are those people in your house?” my nosy neighbors asked.
+“Who are those people living in your house?” my nosy neighbors asked.
 My Caribbean mother and Southern father taught me how to write the script and stay on message.
 Regardless of nationality, color or creed, every house ‘guest’ was ‘family.’
 The rest is history.

-“Your press connections for our Harlem Sakura Cherry Blossom Festival were awesome.
+“Sylvia’s press connections for our Harlem Sakura Cherry Blossom Festival were awesome.
 The New York Times media placement raised the bar.
 The response was inspiring and impressive.”
 Voza Rivers, CEO, New Heritage Theater Group.

 For more on my Background, click here